GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-run-v2/README.md

 ### Using Customer-Managed Encryption Key

-Deploy a Cloud Run service with environment variables encrypted using a Customer-Managed Encryption Key.
-Ensure you specify the encryption_key with the full resource identifier of your Cloud KMS CryptoKey.
+Deploy a Cloud Run service with environment variables encrypted using a Customer-Managed Encryption Key (CMEK).
+Ensure you specify the encryption_key with the full resource identifier of your Cloud KMS CryptoKey and that Cloud Run Service agent (`service-<PROJECT_NUMBER>@serverless-robot-prod.iam.gserviceaccount.com`) has permission to use the key, for example `roles/cloudkms.cryptoKeyEncrypterDecrypter` IAM role.
 This setup adds an extra layer of security by utilizing your own encryption keys.

 ```hcl
 module "cloud_run" {